 Even though tourists may damage Antarctica they could also help it by bringing money and by making people know what a fantastic place it is.

-The North And south poles are the total opposite because the North pole is a sea surrounded by land, and the South pole (Antarctica) is an area of land surrounded by sea.
+The North And south poles are the total opposite because the North Pole is a sea surrounded by land, and the South Pole (Antarctica) is an area of land surrounded by sea.

 1/ The first reason that the North Pole is warmer is because of the sea.
-The sea beneath the ice means that it doesn't get really cold (sea water doesn't get below -2C without freezing), so even though it's fairly cold, it stops it getting really bad the sea acts like a sort of (pretty cold) big warm thing.
+The sea beneath the ice means that it doesn't get really cold (sea water doesn't get below -2C without freezing), so even though it's still very cold, it stops it getting really bad the sea acts like a sort of (pretty cold) big warm thing.

 The Antarctic on the other hand has rock under it which gets as cold as you like (or don't like) so the temperature drops and drops - it acts like a big cold thing.

 2/ The second reason Antarctica is colder than the Arctic is due to the thickness of the Antarctic ice sheet.